Articles in this section

 Do I have to record the whole appointment?

-Note Taker will only record an appointment when you choose to Record audio during a Telehealth session:
+Note Taker will only use live transcription in an appointment during the times you choose to Record audio during a Telehealth session:

 You can turn Note Taker on and off as many times as you want during an appointment.
 However, Note Taker may not generate a note if there isn’t enough recorded content to base a note on.